Sourav-UI-dev/my-portfolio/README.md

 # my-portfolio
-This is a digital profile app developed using react
+This is a digital profile app for showcasing the portfolio.
+It is developed using React